Program: Fire Science

 - Faculty members with many years of experience in both public and private fire departments.

 - A staff that works closely with local fire departments to provide the most up-to-date information and technologies to better prepare students for a fire service career.

-- The Association of Future Firefighters (AFFF) is the student club which focuses on not only assisting students in earning a college degree or certificate, but also to provide guidance and support for students working towards becoming career Firefighters.
+- The Association of Future Firefighters (AFFF) is the student club which focuses on not only assisting students in earning a college degree or certificate but also to provide guidance and support for students working towards becoming career Firefighters.

-Associate of science degree (AS), Fire Science
+Associate of Science (AS), Fire Science

 Plan Code: 2805 – Students are educated and trained in the technical fields relating to fire and safety practices.
-This program also provides partial lower division preparation for the baccalaureate degree in this field.
+This program also provides partial lower-division preparation for the baccalaureate degree in this field.
 This Associate Degree will prepare students for entry to a fire academy and for career advancement for those already employed in a fire-related industry.

 PROGRAM STUDENT LEARNING OUTCOMES: